secretnodes/secretnodes.org/docs/stake.md

 # Stake

-The secretnodes.org community pool is administered by Secret Forerunners, inc [via secretnodes.org](https://t.me/secretnodes).
-We have privately raised a modest amount of funding to build a staking pool for a small handful of proof-of-stake networks, with a primary focus on enigma.
+secretnodes.org and the community pool is owned and operated by Secret LLC [via secretnodes.org](https://chat.secret.foundation).
+We are a community member owned LLC with no external investors.

 To stake into the secretnodes.org community pool, all you must do is delegate to our Enigma Validator Address : `enigmavaloper1hjd20hjvkx06y8p42xl0uzr3gr3ue3nkm7wj8z`.